 In Canada, there are dedicated services for kids and teens such as Kids Help Phone at 1-800-668-6868 that provide access to a professional counsellor by phone 24 hours a day.

-We know that most visitors to First Session are seeking anxiety therapy in Toronto and depression therapy in Toronto.
+We know that most visitors to First Session are seeking anxiety therapy and depression therapy.
 This can be less clear for teens.
 Maybe you know you or your teen experienced several obstacles in their early life, so you might look for trauma therapy.
 Perhaps they’ve just experienced the loss of a loved one and therefore you might search for grief therapy.
 Most therapists have more than one specialization area and will be able to help you assess your needs in the initial consultation or first session.

 Some other popular specialization categories on First Session include: